We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Part of buying a new car is deciding where to shop.
 Though many resign to visiting a dealership to work with salespeople and test drive potential cars, online car marketplaces are another popular way to buy your next car.
-Both have benefits and drawbacks, and depending on your buying style, you might find one that works better for your needs.
+Both have benefits and drawbacks, and depending on your buying style, you might find one that works better for you.

-- Compare prices.
+Compare prices.
 Look for cars of same make, model and year you’re looking for to compare prices online.
 This could give you more bargaining power at the dealership.

-- Filter your search.
+Filter your search.
 Narrow down your search by selecting a specific color, price range, number of miles and brand.

-- Find more options.
+Find more options.
 When buying from a dealership, your choices are limited to whatever is available on that lot.
 You have more choices when you go online and will still be able to view the car in person before you buy.

-Where can you buy a car online?
+Where can I buy a car online?

 The benefits of shopping online can vary based on the website you’re using.
 Each one is different, and one might suit your needs more than another.
 Here are some sites you can visit to start your comparisons.

-- TrueCar.
+TrueCar.
 TrueCar lists prices others have paid for similar cars so customers know you’re getting a fair price for your next vehicle.

-- Cars.com.
+Cars.com.
 Cars.com works with thousands of dealers to give you an easy way to find the car you want when you’re ready.

-- Carvana.
+Carvana.
 Carvana not only allows users to inspect the car with a photo model, but also have access to a free history report before you buy.

 There are plenty of other websites geared to help you buy a new or used cars.
 You can buy directly from a brand’s website or visit sites like eBay and Craigslist to find private sales.
 Take your time browsing online offers so you can find the best deal around.

-Dealership financing vs. online financing
+Online financing vs. dealership financing